Introduction by Mr. C Robson, Head of Lower School and Mr A. Marsh, Head of Year 7

 Boys join this school in Year 7 and form part of the Lower School until the end of Year 9.
-They join one of our four forms on entry to the school, and each form is associated with one of the four school houses: Blue House, Brown House, Green House, Red House and Throwley House.
+They join one of our five forms on entry to the school, and each form is associated with one of the five school houses: Manor, Warwick, Greyhound, Lenham or Throwley.
 The house system helps greatly to foster team spirit, as various competitions and a House Points scheme (more details below) mean each boy's house has a real meaning for him.
-The numerous house competitions, held throughout the year, range across the whole academic, sporting and cultural domains, and most competitions offer every boy the opportunity to participate.
+The numerous house competitions, held throughout the year, range across the whole academic, sporting and cultural domains and most competitions offer every boy the opportunity to participate.

 All boys are helped to develop by working within a firm, disciplinary framework which nevertheless allows staff to deal with each boy and his problems on an individual basis.
 All staff are constantly aware that individual boys may sometimes have problems, and great care is taken to respond to these quickly.
 The pastoral care centred on each form group encourages a real community spirit within which problems - such as bullying and absenteeism - are minimised.

 One major difference between Primary School and Secondary School is the use of specialised staff for each subject.
 Different parts of the school are specially equipped for the various subjects and boys move between these areas for each lesson.
-Lower School boys have the majority of their lessons in their form groups, although they are sometimes taught in sets for Science and Maths.
-At the end of Year 9, pupils choose their 'options' for GCSE - these are the subjects/courses they will take at GCSE-Level in Years 10 and 11.
+Lower School boys have the majority of their lessons in their form groups, although they are sometimes taught in sets for Maths.
+In Year 9, boys will start the GCSE modules in the Sciences but at the end of Year 9, pupils choose their 'options' for GCSE - these are the subjects/courses they will take at GCSE-Level in Years 10 and 11.

-Pupils are given homework on a regular basis and are all supplied with a student planner in which they must write details of the homework given for a particular day.
-The types of homework given may differ from subject to subject but they should expect to be set between one and three pieces of homework per night in their first year at Sutton Grammar School.
-The volume and variety of homework tasks will increase as the pupil moves up the school, however.
+Pupils are given homework on a regular basis and are all supplied with a student planner in which they must write details of the homework given for a particular day, although Show My Homework is also used as a homework diary.
+Show my Homework is a good place for parents to track the homework of their child.
+The types of homework given may differ from subject to subject, but they should expect to be set between one and three pieces of homework per night in their first year at Sutton Grammar School.
+As you would expect, the volume and variety of homework tasks will increase as the pupil moves up the school.

 All pupils attend regular assemblies.
-These take place in the school hall on Mondays and Wednesdays.
+These take place in the school hall, or drama studio, twice a week with their Head of Year, Deputy Head or Headmaster.
 The content of these assemblies varies, but provides the occasion for worship, reflection upon events or stories and a sense of shared responsibility and common endeavour.
 Pupils also participate as readers, or by presenting form assemblies which they prepare with support from their Form Tutor.
 Guest speakers are also regularly involved in assemblies.

 - Excellent pieces of homework, suggesting special care and conscientiousness